>

 + Better with a Broker: A broker is a licensed professional who helps people find apartments or homes to rent or buy.
 They have access to listings, know the ins and outs of the market, and can help guide you through the process.
 In many areas, you can work with a broker to find an apartment at no cost to you.

-+ Work with someone you trust: It’s important to work with a broker you trust.
-Brokers have a deep understanding of the city, as well as familiarity with reputable management and ownership groups.
-This insight can be key to ensure you don’t sign a lease that you’ll later regret.
++ Teaming up: Working with a licensed professional can be key to ensure you don’t sign a lease that you’ll later regret.
 It’s better to hear honesty from your broker to avoid issues later.

-+ Do your due diligence: Scan ILS sites such as Zillow or Apartments.com to view all of your potential options.
++ Do your due diligence: Scan ILS (Internet Listing Sites) sites such as Zillow or Apartments.com to view all of your potential options.
 Filter by price and location, and don’t be afraid to explore – you might find a hidden gem in a neighborhood you weren’t initially considering.
 Once you’ve found buildings that pique your interest, check out the reviews to hear from current and former residents.

 "In many areas, you can work with a broker to find an apartment at no cost to you."

-Keeping It Real with Budgeting
+Keeping It Real with Budgeting for Your First Apartment

 + Rule of Thirds: Common wisdom states that you should spend no more than 33% of your gross income (before taxes) on rent.
 This guideline is supported by research and expert insight, and is best practice to ensure you are not overspending on a place you can’t afford.

-+ Location matters: A cheaper apartment further out might mean higher commuting costs, or you might have to spend more money on gas or getting your car serviced.
++ Location matters: Renting a cheaper apartment further out might mean higher commuting costs, or you might have to spend more money on gas or getting your car serviced.
 A closer spot might save time and money on transportation, but demand higher rent or parking payments each month.
 Consider the trade offs as a part of your 33% rule.

 + Roommates or cosigners: If your budget’s tight or your credit history isn’t established, consider splitting the cost with a roommate or enlisting a cosigner.
 The requirements for cosigner eligibility often differ from city to city and even building to building – make sure you inquire about cosigner requirements when you are exploring your options!